codalogic/php-htmlo/README.md

     .!/ my_func top left / top right / 0

+The function parameter separater can consist of multiple non-word, non-space characters, as in:

+    .!^^ my_func top left ^^ top right ^^ 0

 Between 0 and 5 function arguments are currently supported.

 Note that the function arguments (i.e. `$i` and `$j` in the above case) are